Teletext: Interactive teletext

 Some TV channels offer a service called interactive teletext to remedy some of the shortcomings of standard teletext.
 To use interactive teletext, the user calls a special telephone number with a push-button telephone.
 A computer then instructs them to go to a teletext page which is assigned to them for that session.

 Usually, the page initially contains a menu of options, from which the user chooses using the telephone keypad.
 When a choice has been made, the selected page is immediately broadcast for viewing.
 This is in contrast with usual teletext where the user has to wait for the selected page to be broadcast.

 This technology enables teletext to be used for games, chat, access to databases, etc. It overcomes the limitations on the number of available pages.
 On the other hand, only a limited number of users can be serviced at the same time, since one page number is allocated per user.
 Some channels solve this by taking into account where the user is calling from and by broadcasting different teletext pages in different geographical regions.
 In that way, two different users can be assigned the same page number at the same time as long as they do not receive the TV signals from the same source.
 Another drawback to the technology is the privacy concerns in that many users can see what a user is doing because the interactive pages are received by all viewers.
 Also, the user usually has to pay for the telephone call to the TV station.

 Bulletin boards

-Spanish prisons have banned or deactivate TV sets with teletext capabilities, after finding that the inmates received coded messages from accomplices outside through the bulletin board sections.
+Spanish prisons have banned or deactivated TV sets with teletext capabilities, after finding that the inmates received coded messages from accomplices outside through the bulletin board sections.

+The same phenomenon has been observed in Finland, where inmates received messages from smugglers through the family bulletin board.

+Teletext art

+The ability to display colored characters and pixels is also used to create teletext art.
+A teletext page in World System Teletext Level 1 format offers 7-bit colors and a canvas with 40x24 sixels, each containing a text character or 2x3 pixels.
+Specific control commands can be used to switch between text and graphic pixels, and to add effects such as rasterization, blinking, or double line height.
+The rasterized working area and the limited display options result in the typical teletext aesthetics.

+In cooperation with Finnish state television YLE, the Museum of Teletext Art has been presenting and archiving international teletext art online, on air and in exhibitions since 2014.